 Web users often turn away rather than having to register.
 Quite simply, it's not worth peoples' time to answer all your questions.
-Hopefully, the usability of customer registration will improve with the new Microsoft Passport initiative.
-But even if we get a Web-wide standard for one-click registration, users will resent being asked to register.
+Even if we get a Web-wide standard for one-click registration, users will resent being asked to register.
 Every click is a burden for busy Web users, but more important, users don't like parting with their personal data before they have developed a sense of trust in the site.

 Customer registration (and anything else that gets in the way of allowing users to focus on what they want to do) should be minimized and made as easy and fast as possible; make sure that all such forms are usability tested.

-Comply with the new Passport initiative and any other widely used mechanisms for allowing users to enter their data once and reuse it across the Web.
+Comply with any widely used mechanisms for allowing users to enter their data once and reuse it across the Web.
 Single log-in is a known usability requirement for all other systems, and we need it on the Web as well.